apache/dolphinscheduler/dolphinscheduler-api-test/README.md

 ## Test Environment Setup

-DolphinScheduler End-to-End test uses [testcontainers](https://www.testcontainers.org) to set up the testing environment, with docker compose.
+DolphinScheduler API test uses [testcontainers](https://www.testcontainers.org) to set up the testing environment, with docker compose.

 Typically, every test case needs one or more `docker-compose.yaml` files to set up all needed components, and expose the